aca/aca.github.io.bak/aca.github.io/neovim_startuptime.md

   - timeline
 ---

-I maintain the same neovim+tmux development environment in all my machines which also includes extremely slow free-tier cloud servers.
+I maintain same neovim+tmux development environment in all my machines which also includes extremely slow free-tier cloud servers.
-If you ever have experienced performance issues with neovim(or vim) on slow machines, here are some tips and tricks you might find useful.
+If you ever have experienced performance issues with neovim(or vim) like me, here are some tips and tricks you might find useful.
 Some of them are absolutely unnecessary if you are fine with your current configuration.
 But yes, overengineering workflow is always fun.

 Here's my [vimrc](https://github.com/aca/dotfiles/tree/master/.config/nvim).